Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I

 \section{The 2HDM Type-I}

 Among the various BSM scenarios, the 2HDM can be considered as a simple extension of the SM.
-The scalar sector of this model comprises two complex scalar fields $\phi_{1}$ and $\phi_{2}$ which transform as a doublet under the Electro-Weak (EW) gauge group $SU(2)_{L}\times U(1)_{Y}$ with hypercharge $Y = 1$.
-For a detailed overview of this model interested reader can look into ~\cite{Branco_2012}.
+In fact, the (pseudo)scalar sector of this model comprises two complex Higgs fields, $\phi_{1}$ and $\phi_{2}$, which transform as a doublet under the Electro-Weak (EW) gauge group $SU(2)_{L}\times U(1)_{Y}$ with hypercharge $Y = 1$.
+(For a detailed overview of this model interested reader can look into ~\cite{Branco_2012}.)
 The most general gauge invariant CP-conserving scalar potential can be written as

-Given the hermiticity of the scalar potential, all the potential parameters of Eq.(\ref{eq:fullpot}) must be real.
+Given the hermiticity of the scalar potential, all the potential parameters of Eq.~(\ref{eq:fullpot}) must be real.
 In order to prevent tree level Flavour Changing Neutral Currents (FCNCs), one can postulate an additional discrete $\mathcal{Z}_{2}$ symmetry under which the scalar fields transform as $\phi_{1} \to \phi_{1}$, $\phi_{2} \to -\phi_{2}$.
-One can realise that the term proportional to $m^{2}_{12}$, $\lambda_{6}$ and $\lambda_{7}$ in Eq.(\ref{eq:fullpot}) violates this $\mathcal{Z}_{2}$ symmetry explicitly.
+One then realises that the term proportional to $m^{2}_{12}$, $\lambda_{6}$ and $\lambda_{7}$ in Eq.~(\ref{eq:fullpot}) violates this $\mathcal{Z}_{2}$ symmetry explicitly.
 Therefore the potential can be expressed in the following form: